-Einstein was born in Ulm, Germany, where an uncle – Jakob Einstein, an engineer – introduced him to science and math.
-At age 17, he enrolled in the Swiss Polytechnic Institute after failing the entrance exam the previous year.
+Albert Einstein was born on March 14, 1879, in Ulm, Germany.
+An uncle – Jakob Einstein, an engineer – introduced him to science and math.
+At age 17, he enrolled in the Swiss Polytechnic Institute (after failing the entrance exam the previous year).
 He graduated in 1900, and in 1902 he became a junior patent examiner in the Swiss Patent Office in Bern, Switzerland, where he specialized in electrical devices.

-Brownian motion.
 Another 1905 paper related to Brownian motion.
-In it, Einstein stated that the seemingly random motion of particles in a fluid (Brownian motion) was a predictable, measurable part of the movement of atoms and molecules.
-This helped establish the Molecular Kinetic Theory of Heat.
-That is, if you heat something, the molecules within vibrate.
-At this same time, Einstein provided definitive confirmation that atoms and molecules actually exist.
+In it, Einstein stated that the seemingly random motion of particles in a fluid (Brownian motion) was a predictable, measurable part of the movement of atoms and and molecules.
+This helped establish the kinetic theory of heat, which defines heat as the movement, or vibration, of molecules.

 The fact that the curved space around our sun was measurable let other scientists prove Einstein’s theory.
 In 1919, two expeditions organized by Arthur Eddington photographed stars near the sun made visible during a solar eclipse.
 The displacement of these stars with respect to their true positions on the celestial sphere showed that the sun’s gravity does cause space to curve so that starlight traveling near the sun is bent from its original path.
 This observation confirmed Einstein’s theory, and made Einstein a household name.

 Interestingly, Einstein’s theories contained elements he himself could not accept.
-In some ways, he was loathe to break too much from the Newtonian/Maxwellian theories upon which his work was built.
+He found it difficult, in some ways, to break too much from earlier theories upon which his work was built.

-He never accepted some of the precepts of quantum mechanics, for example, such as the idea of indeterminacy.
+For example, Einstein never accepted some of the precepts of quantum mechanics, such as the idea of indeterminacy.
 By the late 1920s, quantum mechanics had moved to the forefront of modern physics, yet Einstein never fully accepted many of the new theories.
 He declared: